KUSHAL20092013/ahs-hallway-navigator/README.md

 - Mobile-First Design: Optimized for smartphones and tablets
 - Responsive Layout: Works seamlessly across different screen sizes
 - Offline Capable: Core functionality works without internet connection

+## Main Files + Description
+1. ImageMap.tsx - This is where yhr majority of the logic happens.
+We initialize everything on the map such as the waypoints, rooms, paths, and the image itself.
+This includes adding the x and y coordinates to the json file called navigationData.json.
+Constructing the path also happens here.
+Current location code is here too so it asks user for permission, then maps the geolocation coordinates to the image pixel coordinates to create a box area of coordinates. by comparing the scale value of the image coordinates and the geopositioning coordinates, the function estimates how far the user has to walk.

+2. SearchNavigation.tsx - This is the class which filters rooms based on what the user first types.
+It also includes the initial current location option which users see when they first load the app.